towersvault/shinpokered/README.md

 Finally, it makes catching a wild Mewtwo more challenging.

 Trainer AI has been improved and greatly expanded.
-Some trainers will even try to switch pokemon intelligently if you haven't disabled it in the options.
+Some trainers will even try to switch pokemon intelligently if you haven't disabled it in the extra options menu.

 You get notified when a box is filled (either via catching or depositing a pokemon).